 According to Adobe, 80% of a company’s revenue will originate from 20% of its leads.
 If you want to see a swift return on investment, it’s important to know which target accounts are most likely to provide a high-value payoff for the company.

-In order to identify your best fit accounts, it’s time to start prospect profiling.
+In order to identify your best-fit accounts, it’s time to start prospect profiling.
 If you want to convert your leads into sales, here’s how to gather actionable data about your target prospects:

 - Analyze prospect characteristics.
-In order to pinpoint your client’s current position in the buying cycle, you need to acquire as much information as possible about the prospect’s company infrastructure, capacity, and financial capability.
+In order to pinpoint your client’s current position in the buying cycle, you need to acquire as much information as possible about the prospect’s company size and infrastructure, capacity, and financial capability.
 Using data enrichment tools such as Leadfeeder, ZoomInfo, and Clearbit to identify ready-to-buy sales leads will help pick high-value targets out of the crowd.

 - Look at your competitors.
 Are your competitors attracting a specific customer segment you are missing?
 Is this a viable segment you can go after too?
-Or, do you offer competitive advantages to go after some of your competitor’s customers?
+Or do you offer competitive advantages to go after some of your competitor’s customers?

-Create an insight-led campaign
+Drive personalization with an insight-led campaign

 Using customer insights to drive the foundations of your campaign planning will ensure that the results are personalized and speak directly to your best-fit accounts.
 For a campaign to be successful, it must target the potential challenges the client is facing and provide solutions that are personal to your client’s individual pain points.